Loss Spike in Training Neural Networks: Loss spike

-As shown in Fig. \ref{pic:errorbar}, the low-frequency proportion of the spike output difference is significantly larger than the low-frequency proportion of the initial output difference and the random output difference, where we take 100 samples of random variable $\varepsilon$ for the mean value and the error bar for each low-frequency threshold.
-The large low-frequency proportion of the spike output difference is the key reason for the rapid drop in the loss value during the descent stage, as suggested by the frequency principle.
+As shown in Fig. \ref{pic:errorbar} (a), the low-frequency proportion of the spike output difference is significantly larger than the low-frequency proportion of the initial output difference and the random output difference, where we take 100 samples of random variable $\varepsilon$ for the mean value and the error bar for each low-frequency threshold.
+Fig. \ref{pic:errorbar} (b) shows the training loss and the low-frequency proportion over epochs, where the low-frequency threshold is 2.
+This illustrates that the low-frequency proportion of the output increases dramatically with the occurrence of the loss spike.
+Fig. \ref{pic:errorbar} verifies that the higher low-frequency proportion of the spike output difference is the key reason for the rapid drop in the loss value during the descent stage, as suggested by the frequency principle.